tomhanna-uh/grave_d_data2026/README.md

 The dataset is a **directed dyad-year** panel covering 1946–2020.
 The unit of analysis is the behavior of Sender (Country A) toward Target (Country B) in a given year.

+Note regarding V-Dem data: V-Dem v15 as a hard requirement.
+Please note that v16 likely introduces breaking changes and has not been reviewed.
 ---

 ## Dataset Structure